 Psychologist, Journalist, and Author of The Sexual Paradox

 Susan Pinker is a seasoned observer who writes about the social sciences, and an expert on interpersonal communications at work.
 She is a psychologist, journalist, and best-selling author, writes about the social sciences with sophistication and lucidity.
 Her first book, The Sexual Paradox, is an engrossing and important read on the differences between males and females: how they think, how they behave, what will sway them, and how each defines success.
 The Sexual Paradox caused an international sensation, is available in 18 countries, and was awarded the prestigious William James Book Award in 2009, given by the American Psychological Association.
-She is working on a new book, The Village Effect: How Face-to-Face Contact Can Make Us Healthier, Happier, and Smarter—on the impact of face to face contact on health, lifespan, education, romance, and business—will be published by Knopf in Fall, 2013.
+Her new book, The Village Effect: How Face-to-Face Contact Can Make Us Healthier, Happier, and Smarter—on the impact of face to face contact on health, lifespan, education, romance, and business—will be published by Random House in Spring, 2014.